ericproffitt/TopicModelsVB.jl/README.md

 Markov chain Monte Carlo methods are slow but consistent, given infinite time MCMC will fit the desired model exactly.
 Unfortunately, the lack of an objective metric for assessing convergence means that it's difficult to state unequivocally that MCMC has reached an optimal steady-state.

 Contrarily, variational Bayesian methods are fast but inconsistent, since one must approximate distributions in order to ensure tractability.
-Fortunately, variational Bayesian methods are fundamentally optimization algorithms, which are naturally equipped in the assessment of convergence to local optima.
+Fortunately, variational Bayesian methods are fundamentally optimization algorithms, and are naturally equipped in the assessment of convergence to local optima.

 This package takes the latter approach to topic modeling.